Documenting a resource¶

 Unlike the single-resource dict representation, the multi-resource dict representation is not valid (possible incomplete) JSON-LD.

-This dict representation accepts the following keywords:
+The root of this dict representation accepts the following keywords:

 - @context: Optional user-defined context to be appended to the documentation of all resources.